-For Pocomoke State Forest, the land manager will ensure that for each harvest operation a pre-harvest plan is developed and a post harvest BMP inspection report is prepared and maintained on file.
-An important aspect to protect water quality on timber harvest sites is to insure a certified Master Logger carries out the harvest operation.
+For Pocomoke State Forest, the land manager will ensure that a pre-harvest plan is developed and a postharvest BMP inspection report is prepared and maintained on file for each harvest operation.
+An important aspect to protect water quality on timber harvest sites is to ensure a certified Master Logger carries out the harvest operation.
 Pocomoke State Forest was one of seven State Land sites included in a study of BMP implementation conducted in 2004 and 2005 as part of developing a Northeastern Area Regional BMP Assessment Protocol.
 The study revealed that statewide, sediment movement into watercourses was avoided on 81% of the sites.
 The study was conducted by an independent contractor, Sustainable Solutions, LLC, and funded by the USDA Forest Service Northeastern Area State and Private Forestry.